 If you have heart problems or have a family history of heart disease, your physician may recommend going through a stress test.
-This in-office evaluation, performed at any of the More MD locations in Surprise, Prescott, Prescott Valley, or Lake Havasu, Arizona, provide information about how well your heart functions during physical stress.
+This in-office evaluation, performed at any of the More MD locations in Surprise, Prescott, Kingman, Gilbert, Yuma, or Lake Havasu City, Arizona, provide information about how well your heart functions during physical stress.
 You can schedule your stress test consultation online or call your nearest clinic to book.

 While many in-office tests can evaluate your heart’s function, only the stress test evaluates how well your heart really functions when it’s under physical stress.
 This type of test involves exercise to push your heart to pump harder and faster.
 A stress test can detect any of the following issues.